 At the end of Year 12 most students are eligible for the Queensland Certificate of Education.
 This certificate records a student’s performance in a wide range of studies that can be undertaken in Years 10, 11 and 12.
 The management of a student’s eligibility for a QCE occurs on an individual basis at the school.
-For university entrance, students must study five OP subjects for the two years of 11 and 12.
-It may be possible for an OP ineligible student to be considered for university entrance through the selection rank process.
-This process is managed by the Careers Adviser.
+For university entrance using an ATAR, students must study five general subjects for the two years of 11 and 12 or a combination of four general subjects and one other applied subject or VET course.
+It is also possible to be considered for university entrance using vocational certificates, Diploma’s and other courses offered through the Cathedral School.
+This process is managed by the Careers Coordinator and Director of Studies.

 Every year, about 35-45 Year 11 and 12 students are enrolled in a wide variety of Certificate Courses from Hairdressing and Nursing to Automotive and Electro-technology and Justice studies to Media/Animation.
 These courses are all taken by Nationally accredited RTO's including TAFE and TCTC.
 In addition, there are a number of students who are participating in regular work experience, and others who are signed up as school-based trainees or school-based apprentices while they are completing their final years at school.
 This gives them great preparation for the workforce and easier access into their chosen career, as well as invaluable work experience references for their chosen tertiary pathway.

-iii) Students choose up to four subjects (depending on their pathway) from the list of subjects below.
+iii)....
+Students choose up to four subjects (depending on their pathway) from the list of subjects below.
 Columns of subject choices are developed after students have indicated their preferences - clashes on a student timetable may occur.
-Unless indicated, all subjects contribute towards an OP or tertiary entrance.
+Unless indicated, all subjects contribute towards an ATAR or tertiary entrance.

-Each of these subjects is also offered at a non-OP level i.e. a school subject.
-This means that it will not contribute towards an OP or be recorded on the QCE but will be recorded on a certificate issued by Cathedral.
-Two popular subjects are non-OP Technology Studies which is called Woodwork and non-OP Graphics which is called Trade Drawing.
+Most subjects can also be also offered at a non ATAR level i.e. a school subject.
+This means that it will not contribute towards an ATAR or be recorded on the QCE but will be recorded on the school report issued by Cathedral.

 iv) Music, Music Extension and Mandarin classes will occur outside normal lesson times depending on student numbers.